kingbode/Stocks_Prices_Tracker/README.md

    updated the function "update_stock_price_json_file" to show the stock price status (up or down) and the percentage of change. added get_stocks_data function to get the stocks symbols and names from stocks.json file

+### in version stocks_PriceTrackerV9.0.py
+- added stocks.json file to store the stocks symbols and names and functions and prices as well, and removed the individual json files for each stock like gold.json and silver.json.
+- updated the functions library "priceTrackerV9.py" with functions:

+   -- updated the function "update_stock_price_json_file" to save the stocks data including last collected prices for stocks, and show the stock price status (up or down) and the percentage of change.
+   -- added "get_stocks_data" function to get the stocks symbols and names from stocks.json file -- added return_codes dictionary to return the status of the function and the message -- added "stocks_data_template" dictionary to be used to create the stocks.json file in case it is not found -- added "progress_bar" function to show the progress of the function at the start of the application